Freight Shipping from Buffalo to Salt Lake City

 How much does it cost to ship freight from Buffalo to Salt Lake City?

-Full truckload (FTL) rates from Buffalo, NY to Salt Lake City, UT currently range from $4,739-$5,841 for a standard dry van load over the 2,204-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Salt Lake City, UT currently range $4,739-$5,841 (roughly $2.18-$2.68 per mile over 2,204 miles).
 LTL shipments typically cost $1,412-$2,273 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Salt Lake City?